-The objectives of this course can be broken down into categories according to various methods for solving differential equations.
-In turn each of these categories comprises a number of objectives, some of which are essential to applications in science and engineering and for the further study of mathematics while the remaining objectives touch on more peripheral topics.
+The objectives of this course can be broken down into three categories: concrete algebraic systems, groups, and commutative rings.
+In turn each of these categories comprises a number of objectives, some of which are essential to the application and further study of mathematics while the remaining objectives touch on more peripheral topics.

 The mid-term examinations and the final will provide problems that address each objective.
 Your grade for the course will be determined by how well you display mastery of these problems.
 For each sort of problem I identify three levels of performance: master level, journeyman level, and apprentice level.
 The examinations will all be cumulative.
 The First Midterm will probably have 4 problems, the Second 8 problems (with 4 being variants of the ones occurring on the First Midterm), the Third Midterm as well as the final will probably have 12 problems.
 I record how well you do on each problem (an M for master level, a J for journeyman level, an A for apprentice level) on each exam.
 After the Final, I make a record of the highest level of performance you have made on each sort of problem and use this record to determine your course grade.
-If you have at some point during the semester displayed a mastery of each of the 12 sorts of problems, then you will get at least a C. The grade B can be earned by displaying mastery of all the essential problems and mastery of about half of the rest of the problems.
+If you have at some point during the semester displayed a mastery of each of the 12 sorts of problems, then your grade will be an A. If you have at some point during the semester displayed a mastery of each of the essential problems, then you will get at least a C. The grade B can be earned by displaying mastery of all the essential problems and mastery of about half of the rest of the problems.
 The grade D will be assigned to anyone who can master several problems but has not yet displayed a mastery of all the essential problems.
 In borderline cases, the higher grade will be assigned to those students who turn in their homework regularly.